UniversalAnaphora/UniversalAnaphora/UA_CONLL_U_proposal_amir.md

   * For fuzzy matching and other purposes, it can be useful to have a minimum or core span which systems must identify for each entity.
   * In many contexts, this will be the syntactic head of the phrase, but we need some facilities in case the min span is multiple, possible discontinuous tokens
   * Proposal: add min spec to entity brackets, with token indices refering to position within entity (not token IDs in sentence, in case the entity spans multiple sentences).
-Token indices can be comma separated, e.g. `(place-2-min:4,5` means a place entity, unique entity ID 2, begins on this line, and the min span is tokens 4 and 5 of this entity span.
+Token indices can be comma separated, e.g. `(place-2-4,5` means a place entity, unique entity ID 2, begins on this line, and the min span is tokens 4 and 5 of this entity span.

 ```
 # newdoc id = GUM_voyage_tulsa
+# global.Entity = entity-GRP-min
 # sent_id = GUM_voyage_tulsa-1
 # text = Tulsa
-1	Tulsa	Tulsa	PROPN	NNP	Number=Sing	0	root	_	Entity=(place-1-min:1)
+1	Tulsa	Tulsa	PROPN	NNP	Number=Sing	0	root	_	Entity=(place-1-1)

 # sent_id = GUM_voyage_tulsa-2
 # text = Tulsa is in the Green Country region of Oklahoma.
-1	Tulsa	Tulsa	PROPN	NNP	Number=Sing	7	nsubj	_	Entity=(place-1-min:1)
+1	Tulsa	Tulsa	PROPN	NNP	Number=Sing	7	nsubj	_	Entity=(place-1-1)
 2	is	be	AUX	VBZ	Mood=Ind|Number=Sing|Person=3|Tense=Pres|VerbForm=Fin	7	cop	_	_
 3	in	in	ADP	IN	_	7	case	_	_
-4	the	the	DET	DT	Definite=Def|PronType=Art	7	det	_	Entity=(place-2-min:4
+4	the	the	DET	DT	Definite=Def|PronType=Art	7	det	_	Entity=(place-2-4
 5	Green	Green	PROPN	NNP	Number=Sing	6	amod	_	_
 6	Country	Country	PROPN	NNP	Number=Sing	7	compound	_	_
 7	region	region	NOUN	NN	Number=Sing	0	root	_	_
 8	of	of	ADP	IN	_	9	case	_	_
-9	Oklahoma	Oklahoma	PROPN	NNP	Number=Sing	7	nmod	_	Entity=(place-3-min:1)place-2-min:4)|SpaceAfter=No
+9	Oklahoma	Oklahoma	PROPN	NNP	Number=Sing	7	nmod	_	Entity=(place-3-1)place-2-4)|SpaceAfter=No
 10	.	.
 PUNCT	.	_	1	punct	_	_
 ```